 - No limit on the size of a loan has been established in either law or regulation.
 The Department determines the amount for each individual loan in accordance with the feasibility of the project and the sponsor’s financial status.
 Economic feasibility is an especially strong factor in the approval of loans for revenue generating projects such as hangars and fueling facilities.
 A checklist for demonstrating economic feasibility is on the second page of the Form DOA-0020 - Revenue Generating Loan Application.

 Local Airport Loan Program - Pay-Back Requirements

 A pay-back schedule is included in each Loan Agreement.
 Generally, the term of a loan is 17 years unless a shorter term is requested by the sponsor.
 Loans may be repaid early without penalty.
 Simple interest is charged on the outstanding balance of the loan’s principal.
-The interest rate is based upon the State bond sale that occurs before the Department prepares the Loan Agreement.
+Interest rates match the latest California General Obligation Bond sale interest rate conducted prior to preparing the Loan Agreement.

 Local Airport Loan Program - Funding Level

 Funding depends upon the available balance in the Local Airport Loan Account.